 For better natural HGH production, it is recommended that people get a good night’s rest.
 This is important especially for people who are older and are not producing as much HGH on their own, since one of the biggest releases of Human Growth Hormone occurs during sleep.
 And not just any sleep, but during that all important deep sleep phase.
 Of course, the cruel irony is that many adults suffer from sleep deprivation, insomnia, trouble falling asleep, and staying asleep.
 The good news?
-The solution for getting a good night’s sleep and promoting an optimal release of HGH is as close as your kitchen!
+The solution for getting a good night’s sleep and promoting an optimal release to boost HGH is as close as your kitchen!
 Here are the top five foods to help you sleep, so you can be sure you’re in dreamland when that Human Growth Hormone release comes.

 1. A soothing cup of tea.
 Yes, most tea is caffeinated, which will do the opposite of helping you sleep.
 But drinking a cup of decaffeinated tea at night in a beneficial blend such as Chamomile can actually act as a sleep aid.
 Green tea is also a promoter of sleep, thanks to an ingredient called theanine.
 Just make sure you choose a decaf version of the green stuff for your nightly cup.

 2. Snack on sleepy fruits.
 Certain fruits contain human growth hormone ingredients that can help you fall asleep tonight.
 Bananas have potassium and magnesium which can help soothe stressed muscles, plus bananas also have tryptophan, that famous substance that makes you fall asleep during the big game after eating a Thanksgiving turkey.
 Another fruit that boosts your sleep-ability is cherries, because they help your body produce more melatonin, the sleep hormone.
 This might boost hgh as well.